Polka Dot Slice

 Servings: 12

-• Pre-heat your oven to 180°c (160°c for fan assisted ovens or Gas Mark 4).
-Grease and line a 11x7 inch tray with some greaseproof paper.
+• Preheat your oven to 180°c (160°c for fan-assisted ovens, Gas Mark 4 or 350°F).
+Grease and line a 11×7 inch tray with some greaseproof paper.
 Set aside.

 • In a large bowl, cream together the butter/margarine and sugar until light and fluffy.
-Add the eggs one at a time, mixing through before adding the next.
+Mix the eggs one at a time, mixing through before adding the next.
 Add the milk and vanilla extract.
 Mix through to combine.

 • Add the coconut and mix through until combined.